menacit/virt_base_course/13-opt_hw_virt.md

 Virtual devices don't necessarily need to act like physical HW and can be much more efficient.

-Virtio offers standardised virtual devices such as NICs, block devices (HDD, RAID, USB etc), sockets and sound cards.
+Virtio offers standardised virtual devices such as NICs, block devices ("disk drives"), sockets and sound cards.

 ![bg right:30%](images/13-solder_pcb.jpg)